-That includes all traditional firearms as well as tasers, rocket launchers, and flare guns.
+This description applies to all traditional firearms, as well as tasers, rocket launchers, and flare guns.
 It does not include pellet guns or BB guns.
 Antique firearms are also exempt as long as they are not loaded.

 Yes.
 The number of exceptions is one of the reasons the law is so complex.
 For example, none of these groups need a permit to sell/transfer guns, even if a transfer takes place:

-Anyone selling at a gun show, subject to strict limits (see below)
+- Anyone selling at a gun show, subject to strict limits

 As you can see, even the “exceptions” involve red tape and strict rules of their own.
 Many people think they are doing everything correctly and don’t realize they’re actually breaking the law.